Types of Funding for Startups: A Complete Guide for Founders

-There are a wide variety of different types of funding; today, we’re going to be focusing on a few of the most common:
+There are a wide variety of different types of startup funding; today, we’re going to be focusing on 10 of the most common types of funding for startups.

-Venture capital, or VC, is one of the most highly publicized forms of startup financing.
-Most of the name-brand startups you know were VC-backed.
 In the most basic terms, this arrangement typically looks like a venture capital firm offering a certain amount of cash in exchange for equity ownership in your business.
 Venture capital firms are looking for fast growing, tech-enabled unicorns.
 They need the company to reach $100 million ARR in 5-7 years in order to justify $1Bn+ valuations and exits.
 VC is only right for very quickly growing companies addressing huge markets.

 The reality is that most new businesses aren’t a fit for venture capital - but that doesn’t mean they’re not worth building or that they won’t be successful.